 Interpreting

 American Sign Language (ASL) Interpreter Registry to ensure Communications Access at meetings, medical appointments, etc. Consumers, businesses, medical offices, community organizations, etc. can contact ILRC to request an ASL Interpreter to ensure individuals who are Deaf or hard of hearing can have full access to communication.
 You may also download documents for After Hours/Emergency Phone Numbers and the Interpreting Services Agreement.
-For more information; please contact our Independent Living Specialist-Deaf at [email protected].
+For more information or to request an ASL Interpreter, you may complete the online ASL interpreter Request Form or contact our Independent Living Specialist-Deaf at [email protected].

 Peer Support